General Jean Baptiste Kléber

 Beginnings

-At the dawn of the Revolution, Kléber didn’t hesitate to join the National Guard as a grenadier in July of 1789.
-Three years later in January of 1792 he joined the 4th Battalion of Volunteers of Haut-Rhin, and before long he became a lieutenant colonel of his battalion.
+At the dawn of the French Revolution, Kléber didn’t hesitate to join the National Guard as a grenadier in July of 1789.
+Three years later in January of 1792 he joined the 4th Battalion of Volunteers of Haut-Rhin and before long he became a lieutenant colonel of his battalion.
 Serving in General Custine’s army, Kléber spent the next winter surveying the left bank of the Rhine at Mainz.

 Campaigns of 1793 - 1794

-Promoted to chef de brigade in April of 1793, Kléber took charge of the defense of the fort of Sainte-Elisabeth during the Siege of Mainz.
-Leading numerous sorties against the enemy, he successfully delayed the surrender of the fort, but the siege was never broken and the French finally finally surrendered Mainz on July 23rd.
-Having surrendered, Kléber was called to stand before the Convention and arrested at Nancy.
+Promoted to chef de brigade in April of 1793, Kléber took charge of the defense of the fort of Sainte-Elisabeth during the siege of Mainz.
+Leading numerous sorties against the enemy, he successfully delayed the surrender of the fort, but the siege was never broken and the French finally surrendered Mainz on July 23rd.
+Having surrendered, Kléber was called to stand before the National Convention and arrested at Nancy.
 After being escorted to Paris, the garrison of Mainz was declared to be of good merit, and within two weeks Kléber received a promotion to général de brigade and a new assignment to the Army of the Coasts of La Rochelle.
 Due to the terms of surrender at Mainz, the French troops had agreed to not fight the First Coalition troops for one year, and so many soldiers including Kléber were instead directed to western France to fight against the rebels of the Vendée.

 In September of 1793 Kléber was placed at the head of the advance guard against the rebels, and he and his men seized Montaigu and occupied Clisson before they were ordered to retreat.
-Going into battle at Torfou, Kléber was badly wounded by a ball to the shoulder but he managed to extricate his column despite the wound.
+Going into battle at Torfou, Kléber was grievously wounded by a ball to the shoulder but he managed to extricate his column despite the wound.
 Next he repulsed the rebels at Pallet, and he then defeated them at Saint-Symphorien.
-That October Kléber's army was reorganized and merged with other units to form the Army of the West.
+That October the Army of the Coats of La Rochelle was reorganized and merged with the Army of the Coasts of Brest to form the Army of the West.
 Continuing to fight in October, Kléber and his men seized Tiffauges and battled at La Tremblaie before winning at Cholet.
-Due to his contributions to that victory, he was promoted to général de division on the field by the representatives of the people.
+Due to his contributions to that victory, he was promoted to général de division on the battlefield by the representatives of the people.
 When General Leschelle was removed from command as commander-in-chief of the Army of the West, Kléber was selected to be the new commander but he refused, and instead General Chalbos became the new commander.
-Kléber then took command of the 1st Division, and he fought at Antrain in November and then Mans in December.
+Kléber then took command of the 1st Division and he fought at Antrain in November and then Mans in December.

 In April of 1794 Kléber was sent to the Army of the Ardennes, and then in May he was sent to the Army of the North where he took part in the fighting at Merbes-le-Château.
 That June he was first given command of a division, but before long he took command of the left wing of the Army of Moselle under General Jourdan.
-Kléber and his men won victories of Charleroi and Chapelle d’Herlaymont, and then he commanded the left wing at the Battle of Fleurus and successfully repulsed the Austrians.
+Kléber and his men won victories of Charleroi and Chapelle-lez-Herlaimont and then he commanded the left wing at the Battle of Fleurus and successfully repulsed the Austrians.

 With the reorganization of the armies into the Army of the Sambre and Meuse, Kléber took command of the 1st Division.
 Throughout that summer of 1794 he was busy leading his troops, taking Mons, Enghien, Ath, Montagne de Fer, Louvain, and Tirlemont.
-In September he invested Maestricht but then rejoined Jourdan’s army in time to command the left wing at the Battle of the Roer.
+In September he invested Maestricht but then herejoined Jourdan’s army in time to command the left wing at the Battle of the Roer.
 His troops next bombarded Dusseldorf and then in October he took command of the army around Maestricht, receiving the city’s surrender in early November.

 Campaigns of 1795 - 1796